 How much: Students may request up to seventy-five percent of the cost of the program, though the scholarship committee reserves the right to exceed that amount.
 Scholarships are competitive and limited.

-What: Students applying for Sue Drummond Arts Education Scholarships must do the following:
+What: Students applying for the Sue Drummond Arts Education Scholarship must…

 - Complete the online application